‘New York Times’ Defends Decision To Hire Reporter Sarah Jeong After Racially Charged Tweets Surface

 “Her journalism and the fact that she is a young Asian woman have made her a subject of frequent online harassment.
 For a period of time she responded to that harassment by imitating the rhetoric of her harassers.”

-After congratulating Jeong on her new job, Elizabeth Lopatto, who works at Verge said “Just a shame for all of us her Twitter is about to be a lot less fun.”
+After congratulating Jeong on her new job, Elizabeth Lopatto, who works at Verge, said, “Just a shame for all of us her Twitter is about to be a lot less fun.”

-Full of racist and offensive tweets, Jeong continually used the hashtag #CancelWhitePeople, on her account.
+Full of racist and offensive tweets, Jeong continually used the hashtag #CancelWhitePeople on her account.
 However, most of the racist and offensive tweets date back to 2014.

 Are these racist?